Nazgul07/LyncLogger/README.md

 Right-click on the notification tray icon brings up a menu.
 You can access the history folder from there or close the program

 ## Office 365 Integration
 You can enter your Office 365 Credentials to have your conversations saved to your Conversation History folder (useful if your organization disables Conversation History).
+Your password is stored Encrypted using the "System.Security.Cryptography.ProtectedData" class.

 ## Download